Govt condemns dancing COVID-19 patients - Zambia: News Diggers!

 Meanwhile, Dr Mukonka has condemned some COVID-19 patients who recorded themselves dancing and having fun, saying the disease is very serious.

-At the daily COVID-19 briefing today, Dr Mukonka said of the 11 cases, eight were discovered at the UTH lab; one was from Tanzania, another from Isoka, four from Chirundu while three were from Ndola.
+At the daily COVID-19 briefing, Tuesday, Dr Mukonka said of the 11 cases, eight were discovered at the UTH lab; one was from Tanzania, another from Isoka, four from Chirundu while three were from Ndola.

-Meanwhile, Dr Mukonka said he was aware of the video circulating of people in isolation centre who filmed themselves dancing, saying COVID- 19 is serious and he doesn’t expect people to start making videos.
+“In the last 24 hours in our laboratories, we have conducted 644 tests.
+Out of these, 11 have turned up positive as new cases.
+The new positive cases are as follows: the tests done in UTH, we managed to pick eight positive cases; the first one is from Tanzania, a truck driver and screened through our port health in Nakonde; the second was picked through the mass screening we are conducting in Nakonde from the community there; the third case is a health worker again who was picked through Nakonde through our screening exercise.
+We had one case from Isoka District Hospital, this is a patient who presented with chest infection and had a history of travel prior to onset of the disease; she had travelled to Nakonde.
+The other cases four of them came from Chirundu and two of them are truck drivers moving from Mozambique, one is heading to the Democratic Republic of Congo and the other one is destined for Kalumbila came through Chirundu Border,” Prof Mukonka said.

-He said there had been no discharges in the last 24 hours.
+“At Tropical Disease Research Centre in Ndola, three tested positive; one case is from Solwezi General Hospital, a health worker, and then we had one case from Mungwi with a history of having travelled to Nakonde.
+We had the third case in Kasama and again had history of having travelled to Nakonde.
+This morning, we are not discharging any patient.
+All the patients in our COVID isolation facilities are in a very stable condition.
+So cumulative number of COVID-19 cases in the country stands at 772 including seven deaths.
+We have discharged 192 and we have 577 cases in our isolation facilities.”

 Comment on article